Shanmugavel/my-helm-charts/README.md

 15. Add our repo to Helm ( e.g., helm repo add shan-helm-repo https://shanmugavel.github.io/my-helm-charts/)
 16. Searc and verify our chart is available ( e.g., helm search repo shan-helm-repo)

-## Actual command and their outpu can be viewed in Reference.txt file
+## Actual command and their output can be viewed in Reference.txt file

 ## Reference